Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 ## Deployment

-- Before deploying AKS on Azure Stack HCI, you need to run checks on every physical node to see if all the requirements are satisfied.
+- Before deploying AKS on Azure Local, you need to run checks on every physical node to see if all the requirements are satisfied.
 Open PowerShell as an administrator and run the following command.

   ```powershell
   Initialize-AksHciNode
   ```

-- Now that all nodes are ready, you will deploy the AKS control management and the target cluster to your Azure Stack HCI using this [PowerShell script](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks_stack_hci/powershell/aks_hci_deploy.ps1).
+- Now that all nodes are ready, you will deploy the AKS control management and the target cluster to your Azure Local instance using this [PowerShell script](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks_stack_hci/powershell/aks_hci_deploy.ps1).
 Edit the file to provide the environment variables that match the parameters of your environment:

   - **vnetName:** the name of the vnet to host your AKS on HCI deployment.
   - **vSwitchName:** the name of the external virtual switch to connect the virtual machines to.
 If you already have an external switch on the host, you should pass the name of the switch here.
 To get the name of your available switches run the command _Get-VMSwitch_.